kit-oz/drf-aggregation/README.md

 )
 ```

-Other parameters to limit:

-- by_group - field for selecting the values that will remain, if not passed, the first field for grouping is used
-- by_aggregation
-- show_other - if true, all groups not included in the top will be displayed as one additional category
-- other_label - label for additional category, default "Other"
+## Time Series

-## Time series
+**Note**: Time series aggregations are not supported on SQLite.

-Warning!
-Doesn't work on SQLite because it doesn't have date / time fields.

-To get an aggregation for a time series, you must first annotate your queryset with a truncated date field, and then use that field for grouping.
+To perform time series aggregations, annotate your queryset with a truncated date field:

 ```python
 truncate_rules = { "created_at": "day" }